The BrikWars Universe

 a little joy into their lives by slaughtering huge numbers of them.

-In the altered history that formed, the Royal bloodline in their Yellow Castle remained pure and strong, but in this new reality their countryside was overrun with strange flattened trees and the terrifying anthrofig abominations of Furbuland.
-In the industiral era, the hat-based caste system that once maintained civic order became frayed at the edges: some minifigs in policeman hats started driving cars instead of becoming policemen, while others put on never-before-seen chefs' hats in a direct insult to tradition.
-Others still bucked the system entirely, going hatless and wearing nothing but hair like a common girl minifig - even though they were male!
+In the altered timeline of BR 1,979 that formed, the Royal bloodline in their Yellow Castle remained pure and strong, but the countryside of this new reality was overrun with strange flattened trees and the terrifying anthrofig abominations of Furbuland.
+The hat-based caste system that had maintained civic order in the industrial age frayed at the edges: some minifigs ignored their policeman hats and became drivers instead of cops, while others put on never-before-seen chefs' hats in a direct insult to tradition.
+Anarchist factions bucked the system entirely, going hatless and wearing nothing but hair like common girl minifigs - even though they were male!
 Chaos reigned in the streets.

 Inevitably, the SpaceMen rose up once again, this time in warships of even greater sophistication and variety, and broke the universe even more efficiently than before.
 Shards of the second universe ripped forwards and backwards through time, along with extra shards left over from the first universe; Brik history was tangled and disrupted even further.

-A new, third history developed, incorporating the broken pieces of the first two.
+A new, third history coalesced, incorporating the broken pieces of the first two.
 After the third timeline was shattered, there was a fourth, and then a fifth, in never-ending recursion.
-With each catastrophic iteration, the reformulated universe received unpredictable influxes of minifigs and constructions from all the realities that had gone before, becoming all the more sophisticated and complex.
-Plants and animals appeared in greater variety, the pure Royal bloodline split into endless factions, and the original handful of citizen castes multiplied into unintelligible minifig multitudes.
-The great Yellow Castle became lost to obscurity after the sixth repetition (R-1,983), and even the mighty SpaceMen finally succumbed to the effects of one broken universe after another, first splitting into more and more faction colors, then from colors into Trons (R-1,987), and finally into the current spectrum of mishmash space factions, far removed from their purer forebears, the undiluted Spacemen who still always erupt at the close of time to destroy the universe again.
+With each catastrophic iteration, the reformulated universe received unpredictable injections of minifigs and constructions from all the antecedent realities, becoming all the more sophisticated and complex.
+Plants and animals appeared in greater variety, the pure Royal bloodline split into endless factions, and the original handful of citizen hat castes multiplied into unintelligible minifig multitudes.
+The great Yellow Castle became lost to obscurity after the sixth repetition (BR 1,983), and even the mighty SpaceMen finally succumbed to the effects of one broken universe after another, splitting into more and more faction colors, then from colors into Trons (BR 1,987), and finally into the current spectrum of mishmash space factions, far removed from their purist forebears, the undiluted SpaceMen who still erupt at the close of every variation of history to destroy the universe again.